alexmcook/poe-mod-descriptions/README.md

 import * as poe from 'poe-mod-descriptions';
 var mods = [mod1, mod2, mod3];
 poe.getDescriptions(mods);

-Returns an object containing the text string of the stats and a boolean indicating whether it is a master craft
 ```
+Returns an object containing the text string of the stats and a boolean indicating whether it is a master craft.
+Pass a falsy value as a stat's value to get back a value range (min-max) for a stat's description.

 ### Requirements
 The data must be of this structure